appgrade-bv/translation-xtractor/README.md

 ## Release notes

+### 1.2.0
+- Added merge functionality to retain new keys when importing.

 ### 1.1.1
 - Added warnings and prevent crashes when translations keys are missing in some input files.